kryosette/kryosette-servers/bridge/utils/cam_table_db/data/memtable/docs/adaptive_radix_tree/common.md

 - All paths eventually lead to **leaf nodes** (green)

 The structure demonstrates how ART uses **adaptively sized nodes** - some nodes have many children (like D), while others have few children, showing the space-efficient adaptive nature of the data structure.

+>  If each node of a tree has a positive budget, then that tree uses less than x bytes per key.
+>

+The Node Budget is:

+A virtual "cost" that shows how much memory a node "consumes" or "saves" in relation to its children.
+> The budget proves that ART will always find a sufficiently "economical" node configuration to fit into 52 bytes per key in the worst case!